Pakistani Taliban withdraws from key valley

 Earlier this month the Pakistani parliament forced a reluctant President Asif Ali Zardari to sign a regulation to introduce Islamic sharia law in Swat to pacify the Taliban.

 Emboldened, the Taliban moved into Buner from Swat, triggering alarm over their proximity to Islamabad.

 News of the Taliban withdrawal from Buner helped extend a rally in the Pakistani share market, which bounced 4 percent on Friday after three days of sharp declines. [nSIN430422] Hitherto, the government has appeared reluctant to sanction the use of force in Swat, but army chief Kayani said the "operational pause, meant to give the reconciliatory forces a chance," should not be interpreted as a concession to the militants.

 The military is confronted across the northwest by a Taliban presence that is threatening to spread into Punjab province and the heart of the country.

 Prime Minister Yousaf Raza Gilani asked parliament to show "moral courage" to stop the Taliban, while rebuffing concerns that Pakistan's nuclear weapons were at risk.

-"The country's defence is in strong hands and our nuclear programme is in safe hands," he said.
+"The country's defense is in strong hands and our nuclear program is in safe hands," he said.